-Semester 2 Master of Science (Physics) Academic Year 2022-23 Amended 201PH24- STATISTICAL MECHANICS
+Semester 2 M.Sc.
+Physics Academic Year 2022-23 Amended 201PH24- STATISTICAL MECHANICS

-- This course in statistical mechanics provides the basic idea of probability and calculating probability for various statistical systems of particles. - > To apply the principles of probability in distribution of particles in various systems - > To learn the different types of statistics distribution and particles.
+- This course in statistical mechanics provides the basic idea of probability and calculating probability for various statistical systems of particles. - To apply the principles of probability in distribution of particles in various systems - > To learn the different types of statistics distribution and particles.